tanerumit/sacsmaR/README.md

 ### Included functions

-The package contains for main function, which are described below:
+The package consists of five functions:

 #### Potential Evaporation module based on Hamon equation: